 - Be prepared for some withdrawal symptoms.
 When you stop smoking, you are likely to get symptoms which may include feeling sick (nausea), headaches, anxiety, irritability, craving, and just feeling awful.
 These symptoms are caused by the lack of nicotine that your body has been used to.
 They tend to peak after 12-24 hours and then gradually ease over 2-4 weeks.

-- Be aware of situations in which you are most likely to want to smoke (for example, the pub).
+- Be aware of situations in which you are most likely to want to smoke.
+(Remember, even though UK pubs have No Smoking policies, there may be outdoor smoking areas.)
 Try changing your routine for the first few weeks.
 If drinking tea and coffee are difficult times, try drinking mainly fruit juice and plenty of water.

 - Take one day at a time.
 Mark off each successful day on a calendar.
 Look at it when you feel tempted to smoke, and tell yourself you don't want to start all over again.